siso19/SCARA-ROBOT/README.md

 SCARA-ROBOT is the server architecture developed for our SCARA robotic arm-based MEA biosensor automation system.
 It translates declarative experimental protocols designed through a visual interface into sequential robot motion commands and executes them using a SCARA robotic arm, liquid handling pump, gripper, and electrochemical measurement system.
 The system supports the fully automated execution of surface functionalization, bacterial sample handling, PBS washing, CV/EIS measurements, and other related experimental procedures without human intervention.

+What distinguishes this system is not the automation itself but the abstraction layer that decouples what the experiment intends from how the robot executes.
+Researchers express protocols through twelve composable actions (Equip, Eject, Pick, Place, Take, Apply, Mix, Measure, Open, Close, Wait, and Dispose), and the system automatically expands them into the full sequence of low-level motion commands while preserving complete execution traceability.

 # Key Features

-**Declarative Protocol Abstraction.** Researchers design experiments by visually selecting wells, tubes, and chambers, and the system translates these declarative selections into sequential robot motion commands.
-Twelve composable action primitives serve as the building blocks of experimental workflow, eliminating the need for low-level robot programming.
+**Declarative Protocol Abstraction.** RResearchers design experiments by visually selecting wells, tubes, and chambers, and the system translates these declarative selections into sequential robot motion commands.
+Twelve composable action primitives serve as the building blocks of any experimental workflow, eliminating the need for low-level robot programming.

 **Hardware-Independent Configuration.** All motion parameters and spatial coordinates are externalized to `robot_constants_config.json` and `table.yaml`.
 This separation allows the same codebase to be applied to different hardware setups or workbench layouts without modifying the source code, directly supporting experimental reproducibility.